jamesmacwhite/havevirginmediaenabledipv6yet.co.uk/index.md

 Why is DS-Lite seen as "bad", it is after all standardised and used by various providers right?
 Here are some key issues with DS-Lite from a consumer basis which might catch a lot of people out and possibly a reason why it was rumoured to be abandoned.

 * DS-Lite is believed to be only possible in router mode based on the Virgin Media Hub firmware code, to use it means you have to give up modem mode.
 This won't sit well with many customers given a lot of customers choose to use this functionality and have done for years
 * DS-Lite removes having your own IPv4 address being routed to you and instead this will be translated through CGNAT.
-(CGNAT IS EVIL, ask Interpol)
+(CGNAT IS EVIL, [ask Europol](https://www.europol.europa.eu/newsroom/news/are-you-sharing-same-ip-address-criminal-law-enforcement-call-for-end-of-carrier-grade-nat-cgn-to-increase-accountability-online))
-* DS Lite means you will no longer be able to run external services over IPv4 anymore
+* DS Lite means you will no longer be able to run any external services over IPv4 anymore
-* DS-Lite is horrible for gamers as most games/lobby systems will not use IPv6 (irony)
+* DS-Lite is horrible for gamers as most games/lobby systems will not use IPv6 (expect a "strict" NAT type)
-* DS-Lite removes IPv4 port forwarding, so if you are currently doing that right now, that's not possible anymore
+* DS-Lite removes IPv4 port forwarding, so if you are currently using that right now, that's not possible with DS-Lite

 DS-Lite provides you a native IPv6 prefix (GOOD!) with IPv4 translated through CGNAT (BAD!).
 This is why the preferred approach is dual stack, yes it is more complex to maintain two protocols, but since Virgin Media has boasted in the past that its IPv4 space was plentiful, they've most likely got the address space to do it.
-Two of their biggest competitors in the fixed line broadband space went dual stack (BT and Sky).
+Two of their biggest competitors in the fixed line broadband space (BT and Sky) both use a dual stack approach.

 ### IPv6 tunnels

 If you have a reasonable understanding of networking or have a technical background, you'll likely know that just because some ISPs don't have IPv6, doesn't mean you can't get IPv6 another way.
 Many ISPs not deploying IPv6 means users who want it turn to other solutions, one common method is a 6in4 tunnel.
-If it wasn't insulting or frustrating enough to not have native IPv6 from your ISP, Virgin Media has a troubled history with the 6in4 protocol on it's network, leading to a bit of a checkmate scenario.
+If it wasn't insulting or frustrating enough to not have native IPv6 from your ISP, Virgin Media has a troubled history with the 6in4 protocol on its network, leading to a bit of a checkmate scenario.

 It has long been known and more recently documented that running a 6in4 tunnel from a provider such as Hurricane Electric results in horribly slow speeds that exhibit a "capped" behaviour on Virgin Media connections.
 Virgin Media will state there is no speed caps on any protocol on the unlimited broadband services, but some customers call shenanigans.
 I myself decided I'd investigate the issue and decided to document my findings below.